 Most traffic tickets are issued during traffic stops conducted by law enforcement officers.
 However, there are also cameras in New York that can detect certain violations even when police officers are not around.
 If a camera detects a violation, it will capture an image of your license plate and you will receive a traffic ticket in the mail.

-What Are the Penalties For Traffic Tickets In Long Island?
+What Are the Penalties For Traffic Tickets In Nassau County, Long Island?

 The penalties for a traffic ticket can vary depending on the nature of the traffic violation and your prior driving record.
 But in general, the penalties of getting a traffic ticket may include fines and points on your driver’s license.
 These may not seem significant, but accumulating points on your driver’s license can lead to increased insurance rates or the suspension or revocation of your driving privileges.

 How Does the Driver Point System Work?

 The Department of Motor Vehicles (DMV) will add points to your driving record if you are convicted of a traffic violation.
 The points are not added immediately after the ticket is issued.
 Instead, the points are added when you are convicted of the violation, which is when you pay the fine.